 9. We believe in the equitable admission of all qualified minority students with the assumption that the program quality for all students will be maintained or enhanced from this effort.

-All rehabilitation majors are required to take 6 semester hours of practicum in HSE 385 - Clinical Practicum in Rehabilitation.
+All rehabilitation majors are required to take 6 semester hours of practicum in RHB 385 - Clinical Practicum in Rehabilitation.
 Twelve hours a week are spent in a practicum setting and 2 hours a week are spent in seminar.
 Practicum experiences are gained at local rehabilitation service agencies and programs in the Nacogdoches community.

 Students have opportunities to work with people with disabilities at locations such as the Job Club at the Nacogdoches Treatment Center, Goodwill Industries, the Women's Shelter of East Texas, and the Burke Center's Cornerstone early intervention programs and psycho-social programs.